Access For All

 Companions and assistants are given free entry when accompanying a paying visitor who is disabled.

-The Dry Dock, Dockyard Museum, Brunel Institute and the ship are fully accessible for wheel chair users.
+The Dry Dock, Dockyard Museum, Brunel Institute and the ship are accessible for wheelchair users.
 Both levels of Being Brunel have wheelchair and step-free access following an alternative route.
 Please be aware that the Dock Office (part of Being Brunel) is a historic building with narrow corridors and doorways.

 To avoid the uneven cobblestones through the main gate we have an alternative entrance by the Harbourside Kitchen.

-As some cabins are too narrow for standard wheelchairs we have special wheelchairs available for visitors to use free of charge.
+As some cabins are too narrow for some wheelchairs we have wheelchairs available for visitors to use free of charge.

 We have a tactile model of the SS Great Britain and some Braille and large print resources.
 If you would like to access any of these, just ask at the Visitor Centre when you arrive.